SeleniumHQ/mobile-spec/spec-draft.md

 represents an angle in degrees (on the real number scale `0 <= deg < 360`).
 This is how rotation works for each axis:

-* X axis: angles increasing towards the positive Z space (i.e., 'away')
+* X axis: angles increasing towards the positive Z space
-* Y axis: angles increasing towards the positive Z space (i.e., 'left')
+* Y axis: angles increasing towards the positive Z space
-* Z axis: angles increasing towards the negative Y space (i.e., 'down')
+* Z axis: angles increasing towards the negative Y space

 Example payloads for setting various common rotations: